 Master of Arts in Geology

-The master of arts (M.A.) with a major in geology provides students with specialized training in the geological and environmental aspects of this discipline.
+Wayne State's Master of Arts (M.A.) in Geology provides students with specialized training in the geological and environmental aspects of this discipline.
 The M.A. has two degree options: course-work-only (Plan C), or coursework with a capstone essay (Plan B).